Enhancing quantum utility: simulating large-scale quantum spin chains on superconducting quantum computers: Implementation of time evolution under the spin chain Hamiltonian

 The second-order Trotterization is described in Fig. \ref{fig:circuit_XXX_2nd}.
 Even though the accuracy of the second-order Trotterization increases, the circuit depth increases double in general.
 However, we can compress the circuits of the second-order Trotterization for the Heisenberg XYZ spin chain Hamiltonian.
 It is trivial since we have the following equality

 Hence, we can merge the adjacent odd layers, and the last even layer can be merged with the first even layer of the next Trotter step.
 Fig.~\ref{fig:circuit_XXX_2nd_opt} shows the merged circuit diagram of the second-order Trotterization in Fig.~\ref{fig:circuit_XXX_2nd}.
-The merged second-order Trotterization depicted in Fig.~\ref{fig:circuit_XXX_2nd_opt} shows that the implementation needs only $2M + 1$ layers when we have $M$ Trotter steps.
+The merged second-order Trotterization depicted in Figure.~\ref{fig:circuit_XXX_2nd_opt} shows that the implementation needs only $2M + 1$ layers when we have $M$ Trotter steps.
 Note that the first-order Trotterization (cf. Fig.~\ref{fig:circuit_XXX_1st}) has $2M$ layers with $M$ Trotter steps.
 We achieve the second-order Trotterization by adding one even layer at the end of the first-order Trotterization and adjusting the angle parameters ($\vec{\theta}$).
+Considering the trade-off between the Trotterization error and the quantum noise when we use a higher-order Trotterization, it is a great benefit to achieve the second-order Trotterization with only constant circuit depth.